CG-HOI: Contact-Guided 3D Human-Object Interaction Generation

 \section{Acknowledgements}

-This project is funded by the Bavarian State Ministry of Science and the Arts and coordinated by the Bavarian Research Institute for Digital Transformation (bidt), and the German Research Foundation (DFG) Grant ``Learning How to Interact with Scenes through Part-Based Understanding".
+This project is funded by the ERC Starting Grant SpatialSem (101076253), the Bavarian State Ministry of Science and the Arts coordinated by the Bavarian Research Institute for Digital Transformation (bidt), and the German Research Foundation (DFG) Grant ``Learning How to Interact with Scenes through Part-Based Understanding".

 {

 }

 { {Appendix}}